chimpler/blog-spark-naive-bayes-reuters/README.md

 blog-spark-naive-bayes-reuters
 ==============================

-Simple example on how to use Naive Bayes on Spark using the popular Reuters 21578 dataset
+Simple example on how to use Naive Bayes on Spark using the popular Reuters 21578 dataset.
+More info on our blog: http://chimpler.wordpress.com/2014/06/11/classifiying-documents-using-naive-bayes-on-apache-spark-mllib/

 Requirements
 ============